kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: `PodLevelCheckpointRestore`
   - Components depending on the feature gate:
-    - `kube-apiserver` - serves the `PodCheckpoint` built-in type, gates and validates the `restoreFrom` Pod-spec field, and runs the `PodRestoreAuthorization` admission plugin (the `restore`-verb authorization, the injected node-affinity constraint pinning the Pod to the checkpoint's node, and the
+    - `kube-apiserver` - serves the `PodCheckpoint` built-in type (which also requires `--runtime-config=node.k8s.io/v1alpha1=true`, as for any alpha API version), gates and validates the
+      `restoreFrom` Pod-spec field, and runs the `PodRestoreAuthorization` admission plugin (the `restore`-verb authorization, the injected node-affinity constraint pinning the Pod to the checkpoint's node, and the